Arooba-Minhas/DAA-Project/README.md

 # CONCLUSION:
 In conclusion, the choice of a convex hull algorithm depends on the specific requirements of the application.
-For large datasets, Graham Scan and Quick Elimination prove to be efficient, while Jarvis March and Andrew’s Algorithm strike a balance between performance and simplicity.
+For large datasets, Graham Scan and Quick Elimination prove to be efficient, while Jarvis March and Andrew’s Algorithm strike a balance between performance and simplicity.
 Additionally, the choice of a Line Segment Intersection algorithm depends on specific requirements and considerations.
-The CCW computation and Vector Cross Product methods demonstrate efficient and reliable intersection detection.
+The CCW computation and Vector Cross Product methods demonstrate efficient and reliable intersection detection.
 The algebraic method, while accurate, may have variable computational costs.
 The provided GUI enhances user interaction and visualization of the algorithms.